A Comprehensive Guide on mysqli_thread_id Function in PHP

 What is mysqli_thread_id Function?

-The mysqli_thread_id function is a built-in PHP function that allows you to get the thread ID for the current MySQL connection.
-This function is used to identify the thread that is currently executing a MySQL query.
+The mysqli_thread_id function is a built-in PHP function that returns the thread ID for the current MySQL connection.
+Developers typically use this ID for MySQLi connection monitoring, PHP database debugging, or to identify the connection for administrative commands like KILL.

 The mysqli_thread_id function takes one argument, which is the MySQL connection object returned by the mysqli_connect function.